 Step One: Please apply using the UC San Diego Online Application by clicking Apply Now located on the top right corner of this page.

-Step Two: Go to the Aspen Leadership website at [https://opportunities.aspenleadershipgroup.com/opportunities/661) and submit your resume for consideration.
+Step Two: Go to the Aspen Leadership website and apply. https://opportunities.aspenleadershipgroup.com/opportunities/964

-Demonstrated success at fundraising by developing and implementing strategic solicitation fundraising plans that incorporate a concise definition of goals, targeted audiences, and strategies in-line with institution and academic goals in higher education and closing gifts ($100,000+) from individuals, corporations, and foundations, both local and national.
+Proven success at raising funds by developing and implementing strategic solicitation fund raising plans that incorporate a concise definition of goals, targeted audiences, and strategies in-line with institutional and academic goals in higher education and closing major gifts ($100,000+) and principal gifts ($1M+) from individuals.

 - Job offer is contingent on clear Background Check.